 In this paper we measure the difference in personal information provided to such systems, and discuss the idea that embodiment may increase users' risk tolerance and reduce their privacy concerns.

 Tonkin, M, Vitale, J, Ojha, S, Williams, M-A, Fuller, P, Judge, W & Wang, X 2017, 'Would You Like to Sample?
-Robot Engagement in a Shopping Centre', 2017 26th IEEE International Symposium on Robot and Human Interactive Communication (RO-MAN), International Symposium on Robot and Human Interactive Communication, IEEE, Lisbon, Portugal, pp. 42-49.View/Download from: UTS OPUS or Publisher's site
+Robot Engagement in a Shopping Centre', 2017 26th IEEE International Symposium on Robot and Human Interactive Communication (RO-MAN), International Symposium on Robot and Human Interactive Communication, IEEE, Lisbon, Portugal, pp. 42-49.View/Download from: Publisher's site

 Nowadays, robots are gradually appearing in public spaces such as libraries, train stations, airports and shopping centres.
 Only a limited percentage of research literature explores robot applications in public spaces.
 Studying robot applications in the wild is particularly important for designing commercially viable applications able to meet a specific goal.
 Therefore, in this paper we conduct an experiment to test a robot application in a shopping centre, aiming to provide results relevant for today's technological capability and market.
 We compared the performance of a robot and a human in promoting food samples in a shopping centre, a well known commercial application, and then analysed the effects of the type of engagement used to achieve this goal.
 Our results show that the robot is able to engage customers similarly to a human as expected.
 However unexpectedly, while an actively engaging human was able to perform better than a passively engaging human, we found the opposite effect for the robot.
 In this paper we investigate this phenomenon, with possible explanation ready to be explored and tested in subsequent research.